Guyver/JoinIn-Server/README.md

 * Nvidia 240 or better

-* A retail Kinect __for Xbox 360® sensor__, which includes special USB/power cabling
+* A retail Kinect __for Xbox 360ï¿½ sensor__, which includes special USB/power cabling

 ###Instalation

 1. Install [mongodb](http://www.mongodb.org/downloads)
+You must spcufy whic version 32 bit or 64 bit and which commands, for which windows version etc....

 2. Copy the data folder from the files and place where mongo looks by default.